rahmanfadhil/cotton/docs/guide/connection.md

 });
 ```

-Typically MySQL and PostgreSQL datababase ask for a username and password.
+Typically MySQL and PostgreSQL database ask for a username and password.
 However, if there is no password, you can leave it empty.

 ## Disconnect